 Broadband providers in Mid and East Antrim

-18 providers serve Mid and East Antrim, with EE the fastest at 1,600 Mbps.
+17 providers serve Mid and East Antrim including Virgin Media, Sky and BT, with EE the fastest at 1,600 Mbps.

 Ranked by Ofcom complaints per 100,000 customers, fewest first.
 A down arrow is below the industry average, up is above, and a dash means Ofcom publishes no figure for that provider (usually because it is below Ofcom's 1.5% market-share reporting threshold).
 A small diagonal arrow shows the past-year trend (↘ improving, ↗ getting worse).